 The class of 2012!

-But to quote one of the first phrases in To Kill A Mockingbird, …It started long before that.”
+To quote one of the first phrases in To Kill A Mockingbird, …It started long before that.

-I’ll save you the long back story, but I’ll tell you this: 15 years ago no one (especially myself!) would have ever thought that I’d one day be receiving a Master’s degree, much less a Master’s of Theology from Dallas Theological Seminary.
+I’ll save you the long back story, but let me just say this; 15 years ago no one (especially myself!) would have ever thought that I’d one day be receiving a Master’s degree, much less a Master’s of Theology Degree from Dallas Theological Seminary.
 But after a five very long years it happened.

 “I can’t believe we let this guy in here…”